 Cyber Risk Assessment

 The massive volumes of data generated by businesses and individuals is subject to the same analytical techniques that intelligence officers use to compensate for biases and uncertainties in standard text-based material.
 The difference is that the data analytics must be applied in near real time to glean only the meaningful elements.
 The resulting information is analyzed using algorithms designed to predict future events.
 These algorithms generate reports automatically, and they are used by intelligence officers to offer policy recommendations to decision-makers.

-Staying abreast of the ever-increasing pace of data analytics has become a greater challenge with the arrival of the internet of things (IoT), which places data-collecting sensors throughout distribution networks and other digital and real-world pathways.
-Courses in the HSEP curriculum that help prepare students for future cyber security needs include Survey of Cyber Security, which covers the legal and policy aspects of attacks on computer networks.
+Staying abreast of the ever-increasing pace of data analytics has become a greater challenge.
+Courses in the HSEP curriculum that can prepare students for continually evolving cybersecurity needs include Cyber Security Law and Policy, which covers the legal and policy aspects of attacks on computer networks.

 Risks to Infrastructure, Public Health and the Private Sector

 Becoming an intelligence officer entails understanding the threats posed to the public beyond the realms of geopolitics and cyber space.
 Many of the contributions of intelligence professionals come in the areas of public health, emergency response and private sector preparedness.

 The HSEP program includes courses like: Public Health; Emergency Management; Government, Industry and Strategic Planning; Private Sector Preparedness; and Institutional Challenges of Security Preparedness.